The aim of fundamental analysis is to try to ascertain whether the asset is under or overvalued from an investors point of view.

 Warren Buffet is famous for successfully implementing fundamental analysis to pick stocks that made him a billionaire.
 Fundamental analysis can help uncover companies with strong balance sheets, valuable assets, stable earnings and the ability to weather difficult times, in other words companies that have staying power.

 Earnings are key.
 This is the bottom line as far as investors are concerned.
 How much money is the company currently making and how much is it expecting to earn going forwards?
 Companies report earnings quarterly.
 When a company is earning well and indicates that it will continue making solid profits, this generally leads to higher an increase in the stock price and higher dividends.
+Some earnings investors focus squarely on earnings season, buying stocks before quarterly earnings reports.

 Whilst earnings are extremely important, they don’t give an indication of how the market values a stock.
 This is something that you can work out using fundamental analysis to calculate certain ratios.
 The ratios that are useful can be complicated to calculate, but don’t let this put you off.
 There are many resources on the internet which can help with these.